codythompson/super-tracks/README.md

 ## pathing

-- switch diagrams and overlays that are relative to current direction of train
 - Mover that doesn't follow tracks/graph
 - GameObj components (location, speed, angle) movers only act on objs with components they recognize and appropriate tags